GeoscienceAustralia/PyRate/README.md

 ## Tests

 Tests use *unittest* and can be found in *pyrate/tests*.

-Note that you need to get the test data and set an environment variable as described in [Installation](#installation).
+To run the tests you need to get a copy of the test data from the NCI at */g/data1/dg9/PyRate_Project/data/*.
+There are several version of the data there found in date stamped zip files... you should probably use the most recent.
+The environment variable *PYRATEPATH* needs to point to the folder where you put the test data.

 ## Basic Usage Instructions